LEARNAcademy/syllabus/javascript/conditionals.md

 One of the tools that helps us break down problems is the `if/else` decision structure.
 Think of the logic behind a simple switch that is either on or off.
-In code we can create logic that says, `if one thing is true, do this, otherwise, do this other thing.` In fact, the javascript code for creating these decision structures reads almost like our sentence did:
+In code we can create logic that says, `if one thing is true, do this, otherwise, do this other thing.` In fact, the JavaScript code for creating these decision structures reads almost like our sentence did:
 ```
 if(this thing evaluates to true) {
     console.log(do this thing)